How Much Does Basement Waterproofing Cost?

 Some homeowners don’t understand the important role that their gutters play in keeping the basement dry.
 In some cases, that’s their main purpose.
 Without gutters, the massive amount of rain that a roof can collect in a rainstorm will drip down the shingles and land no more than a foot from the foundation walls—a perfect recipe for a wet basement.

-Ensuring that your gutters are pitched correctly and free from clogs and debris is essential, or else water will back up over the brim of the gutter and drop in front of the foundation.
-Also, downspouts need to shed the collected rainwater at least 8 feet away from your foundation.
-Installing exterior or interior drainage, and ensuring your gutters are operating as they should be, are all important points to think over.
+Ensuring that the home’s gutters are pitched correctly and free from clogs and debris is essential, or else water will back up over the brim of the gutter and drop in front of the foundation.
+Also, downspouts need to shed the collected rainwater at least 8 feet away from the foundation.
+Installing exterior or interior drainage, and ensuring the gutters are operating as they should be, are all important points for homeowners to consider.
 These costs can run up to be a few hundred dollars.
+Gutter installation cost is relatively affordable with an average range of $600 to $1,550.

-Many of the solutions or situations listed above require excavation to solve the issue.
+Many of the solutions or situations listed above require excavation to solve the issue in order for the foundation to be accessible.
+This usually takes 2 to 3 days to complete.
 Whether it be exterior waterproofing via a membrane, installing a water channel, or regrading the landscaping, they all require some knowledge and heavy equipment.
-Even if you rent the equipment and do it yourself, it’s an expense you need to factor into your basement waterproofing cost.
+Even if a homeowner rents the equipment and does it themselves, it’s an expense of about $75 to $350 per day to factor into the total basement waterproofing cost.

 There are several ways to waterproof a basement, and they take place on both sides of the wall.
 For instance, exterior waterproofing could include laying a membrane against the foundation walls below grade or installing a drain system on the footer.
 Unfortunately, these particular methods require excavating and can be a handful for a DIYer.

 Exterior sealing involves working on the outside of the foundation walls.
 Because most of the foundation wall is typically buried below grade, this requires some excavation and careful digging.
 There are also different types of waterproofing materials used on the outside of the foundation, each with its own application method and tools.
-Sealing a home’s exterior has a wide range of options and costs, costing up to $15,000.
+So how much does it cost to waterproof a basement from the exterior?
+There are a wide range of options and costs, with some reaching up to $15,000.

 - Cement waterproofing: Cement waterproofing involves mixing bags of cementitious mix and coating the surface with a thick layer.
 This is an easier and less expensive method than most other options, but the results can be hit or miss.
 The concrete mix doesn’t always adhere, and if the foundation settles or shifts, it’s likely to crack.
 Depending on the size of the home, cement waterproofing can cost between $1,000 and $1,500.